-- Spaces you don’t visit very regularly.
+- Areas you don’t visit very regularly.

-- Areas with hot and cold spots.
+- Locations with hot and cold spots.

 - Pricey electric heat from baseboards, wall heaters or radiators.

-- Older houses that don’t have ductwork due to radiator or baseboard heat.
+- Older houses that don’t have ductwork because of radiator or baseboard heat.

-Our Pros Can Take on All Your Mini-Split Installation Needs
+Our Pros Can Take Care of All Your Mini-Split Installation Needs

 From helping you pick the best model to professionally installing it, our pros at Precision Mechanical can take care of all your mini-split installation needs.
 Call us at 605-206-3766 now to discover how a mini-split system can make your home more comfortable and to receive your free estimate!